~TRY IT OUT! FIRST ONES FREE. SEE CLASS REGISTRATION FOR DETAILS~

 The V-Shape or “Duck Walk”

-A helpful beginner technique is the V-shape stance, where your heels stay closer together, and your toes point outward.
-Taking small steps in this position helps beginners move forward with control.
-Many skaters call this the ‘penguin walk’ because the steps are small and controlled.
+A helpful beginner technique is the V-shape stance, where your heels stay closer together (but do not touch), and your toes point outward.
+Taking small steps in this position helps beginners move forward with control of an edge.
+Many skaters call this the ‘duck walk’ because the steps are small and controlled - you should not roll during a V Walk.

 How to Stand Up